• 116 Goodwin Road

 Do you have boarding?

 Yes!
-Dr. Grinstead designed our new hospital with special boarding amenities for dogs and cats.
+Our hospital is designed with special boarding amenities for dogs and cats.

-For dogs, we have rooms of various sizes and 16 spacious runs, plus a fenced-in backyard.
-Our Cat Suite is private and full of natural light; cat rooms have ledges for sunning or watching birdies, plus cubbies for hiding and quiet time.
+Our Dog Suite has rooms of various sizes and 16 spacious runs, plus a fenced-in backyard.
+The Cat Suite is private and full of natural light, with rooms with ledges for sunning or watching birdies plus cubbies for hiding and quiet time.

-We know it takes trust to board your fur baby.
-Our team works hard to be your pet’s home away from home!
-Each Kennel Assistant is highly trained to practice the highest standards of care.
+We know it takes trust to board your fur baby and are honored to make Eno your pet’s home away from home.

-We’re happy to give your pet plenty of love and spoiling, play, and attention.
-If your pet needs peace and quiet, that’s OK, too.
-We can usually make special accommodations and will go above and beyond to do what is best for each unique fur baby.
+We’re happy to give your pet love, play, and attention.
+If your pet needs peace and quiet, that’s OK too.
+We can make special accommodations and will always offer individualized care for each unique fur baby.

 Learn all about Eno boarding, including pricing, and see photo galleries of happy boarding pets.